Explainable quantum regression algorithm with encoded data structure: Hardware implementation

 \subsection{Compact binary encoding}

 For the compact binary encoder, controlled phase gates are more complicated to implement.
-We suggest the application of a global entanglement gate, M{\o}lmer-S{\o}rensen ($\rm{MS}$) gate with an ancillary qubit, to achieve the quantum logic gate~\cite{Peter Zoller}.
+We suggest the application of a global entanglement gate, the M{\o}lmer-S{\o}rensen ($\rm{MS}$) gate with an ancillary qubit, to achieve the quantum logic gate~\cite{Peter Zoller}.
 The $\rm{MS}$ gate unitary operator in trapped cold ions is typically expressed as

-in which $\rm{S_{X,Y}=\sum_{i}{X_{i},\sum_{i} Y_{i}}}$ are the collective Pauli-operators.
-With the help of an ancillary qubit, Pauli-string operation along a Pauli-axis $\rm{X, Y}$ can be enabled by choosing the value and the sign of the phase $\phi$ to be ${0,\pi}$.
+in which $\rm{S_{X,Y}=\sum_{i}{X_{i},\sum_{i} Y_{i}}}$ are the collective Pauli operators.
+With the help of an ancillary qubit, Pauli-string operation along a Pauli axis $\rm{X, Y}$ can be enabled by choosing the value and the sign of the phase $\phi$ to be ${0,\pi}$.
 For $\phi =(0,\pi)$, $U_{MS} = (U_{MS}^{X}(\theta_{MS},\phi=0), U_{MS}^{Y}(\theta_{MS},\phi=\pi))$.
 Angle $\theta_{MS}$ can be used to tune the rotation angle for the MS gate, where the exhaustive implementation was listed in reference to Table $1$~\cite{Peter Zoller}.
 Notice that any discrepancy between the algorithms we develop can be easily adjusted to the native preferred axis for any platform after global rotation without many difficulties.
-The same comments hold for the one-hot encoder in terms of the state preparation with controlled phase gates based on the MS gate.
-For Rydberg atoms, the research on $\rm{MS}$ gates for two atoms and multiple atoms is just in their infancy~\cite{Martin, Martin2, Lukin}.
+The same comments apply to the one-hot encoder for state preparation with controlled-phase gates based on the MS gate.
+For Rydberg atoms, research on $\rm{MS}$ gates for two-atom and multi-atom systems is still in its infancy~\cite{Martin, Martin2, Lukin}.